01org/nlpljs/README.md

 [TextRank](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)
 algorithm.

-Note that libnlp has no multi-lingual capabilities: the part of speech tagger is only capable of tagging English text.
+Note that NLPL for JavaScript has no multi-lingual capabilities: the part of speech tagger is only capable of tagging English text.

 ## Installation

-libnlp has no runtime dependencies.
+NLPL for JavaScript has no runtime dependencies.
 However, to run the tests and benchmarks, you will need to install a few packages:

     npm install

 ## Usage

-libnlp requires that you use an AMD module loader like [requirejs](http://requirejs.org/).
+NLPL for JavaScript requires that you use an AMD module loader like [requirejs](http://requirejs.org/).
 Then you can use it from your JavaScript files as per usual: